Something new

 Two years prior to watching a baby emerge from his wife,, N.Y.
 Hao started a Slack channel at work for parents in the NYC office.
 It started out as the seven people at the lunch table who were interested in the topic, and it stayed in the 10-30 range for a year.
 Then it crossed some kind of word-of-mouth event horizon and membership shot up to 100-200, absorbing more or less all the people who would be interested; now membership ticks up steadily as new employees find the channel or as existing employees convert into parents.

 I also talked to a few parents in person.
 Antonio ballparked that it was about 60% as hard to have a second baby once you’ve had a first.
 Sonny told me the pregnancy was the last chance for either of us to routinely exercise.
-Ian told me to have the breast pump’s flanges sized before delivery happened; this was and is excellent advice, as we pumped with the wrong flanges for about a week until a good lactation consultant put us on the right path.4 Everybody seemed generally positive about the public schools in their neighborhood.
+Ian told me to have the breast pump’s flanges sized before delivery happened; this was and is excellent advice, as we pumped with the wrong flanges for about a week until a good lactation consultant put us on the right path.3 Everybody seemed generally positive about the public schools in their neighborhood.
 I talked to a few people who grew up in NYC, but their memories were centered more around the teenage years.
 You can drink until 4am and then feed yourself with a bagel from a street cart before going home on the subway.
-(It is useful to know that the people who did this, and barfed, are now directors of local museums and well-paid software engineers.)
+(It is heartening to know that the people who did this, and barfed, are now directors of local museums and other kinds of well-paid professionals.)